PicoPlanetDev/Target-Analysis/README.md

 To tune the target analysis software, open the settings menu by pressing File -> Settings.
 Then, select the tab that corresponds with the target that you are trying to tune (NRA A-17 or NRA/USAS-50).

 Settings with the DPI 1 notation correspond with the 300dpi scanner setting.
 Settings with the DPI 2 notation correspond with the 600dpi setting.
 These are not linked, but I reccomend only changing settings that correspond with your active DPI (at the top of the settings menu).

+Please note that there was not a noticeable accuracy increase when using the 600dpi mode for NRA A-17 targets, so if that mode is enabled, targets will automatically be scaled in accordance with a 300dpi resolution.
+Using an unecessarily high DPI results in slower target processing with more CPU cost, therefore, it is discouraged.
+NRA/USAS-50 targets *do* score more accurately when using the 600dpi mode due to their smaller size.
+Therefore, the 600dpi mode is present in the analysis algorithm for NRA/USAS-50 targets.
+If your scanner supports 600dpi, I encourage you to take advantage of it for NRA/USAS-50 targets.

 **These settings affect the ring detection on each bull**
 - Kernel Size: Affects the blur kernel used on the grayscale bull image to smooth it and remove some high-frequency noise.
 Higher values result in a stronger blur.
 Because the blur kernel is 2D, this value is passed for both kernel dimensions.